Skip to content

 Any Common Consumer Issues, Complaints, or Positive Reports?

-The most common issue I have seen users run into is after getting settled on one setting they no longer have any need to change plates and other settings.
+The most common issue I have seen users run into is that after getting settled on one setting, they no longer have any need to change plates and other settings.

 Many users mainly use one setting, but they like to have the additional settings when needed, even if infrequently.